When is America’s Family Pet Expo?

 Is smoking allowed?

-No the OC Fairgrounds is a smoke and vapor free event place.
+No, the OC Fair & Event Center is a smoke and vapor free event place.